adamspd/django-appointment/docs/models.md

 #### Methods:

-- `__str__`: Returns a string representation of the day off, detailing the date range and description.
-- `clean`: Validates that the `start_date` is before the `end_date`.
 - `is_owner`: Returns a boolean indicating if the given user ID matches the user ID of the staff member associated with the day off.

 ### WorkingHours

 The `WorkingHours` model represents the working hours for a staff member on a specific day of the week.
+`start_time` is checked to make sure that it is before `end_time`.

 #### Fields: